 Unable to resolve type...
 Unable to resolve function...
 Unable to resolve field...
 Unable to locate import...
 Unable to resolve symbol...
 Multiple definitions found for function...
-Multiple definitions found for class...

 These warnings are typically caused by missing resources.
 For example, some of the .jar and .class files required to build the application might not have been specified.
 To resolve the warnings, make sure that you include all the required files that your application uses.